mercadolibre/piper/README.md

 })
 ```

-Operators are later wrapped into Stages to be added to the pipeline.
+Operators are later wrapped in Stages to be added to the pipeline.

 ## What is a Pipeline?
 A pipeline is a list of Stages with an input channel and optionally an output